 Enterprise software runs the world.
-Take a moment to consider, nearly every aspect of your life is fuelled, behind the scenes by complex, domain-specific software.
+Take a moment to consider how nearly every aspect of your life is fuelled, behind the scenes, by complex domain-specific software.
 A chain of logistics software gets you your Amazon package.
 A grocery inventory system and point of sale allow you to purchase fresh food.
 Your paycheque arrives in your account via a payroll system which is setup to make sure the correct amount arrives at the correct time.
 Your doctor appointment is facilitated through practice management tools to book your appointment and record key information in your electronic health record.

 This B2B software is complex, it contains enormous datasets, layered permissions models, complex workflows, and are often very configurable.
 Oddly, they often have some of the most fundamentally lacking user experiences, even though the efficiency and accuracy business cases are so strong and in some cases mean life or death.